domasmas/argcd-test/practise/5. argo-rollback/domas/README.md

 The script registers an Argo CD application named `rollback-blue-to-purple-domas` with auto-sync enabled.
 Within a few moments you should see one pod running the blue app in namespace `blue-app-domas`.

+> Tip: Argo CD may briefly report `waiting for healthy state of /Namespace/blue-app-domas` while the namespace warms up.
+The deploy script now enables automatic retries, so the sync should succeed without manual intervention—just give it a minute.

 Verify:

 ```powershell